 How to prepare for launch day

-- Plan your launch day: By now, you should already know what you want to achieve with your new community.
+- Plan your launch day: By now, you should already know what you want to achieve with your new group.
 Whether it’s increasing brand awareness, boosting customer satisfaction, or making your products and services more accessible, you’ll need to develop a launch-day plan that matches your priorities.
-When announcing the launch of your private community, be sure to clearly communicate the benefits of signing up to your customers.
+When announcing the launch of your private group, be sure to clearly communicate the benefits of signing up to your customers.

 - Prepare your content: No one wants to see a virtual ghost town once they sign up, so it’s important there’s something there when your first members arrive.
 Prepare some useful and insightful content, such as blog posts, videos, and pictures, for members to engage with, and make sure you and your team are present from the start.
 Once you’ve got your content and your people in order, it’s time to let people know about it and get those conversations flowing!

-Launching a private community is an exciting first step towards building a better experience for your customers.
+Launching a private group is an exciting first step towards building a better experience for your customers.
 It’s a great opportunity to forge meaningful relationships with your members and grow your customer base.
 There’s simply no better way to bring people together under a shared interest and firmly establish your niche in the new passion economy.